All Episodes

 That sounds like several children, doesn't it?

-we've recorded a lot of children in that area and there have been
+Yes, and we've had a lot of we've recorded a lot of children in that area, and there have been reports of children in that area of the grounds of that mausoleum and cemetery.

-You know it tips it back in that direction.
+You know, it tips it back in that direction.

 I don't know if that's my idea of the way it ought to be.